GelatoGenesis/rdf-analyst/README.md

 Only dependency needed to build the application is Java 7.
 The rest (including gradle it self which is the build tool) will be downloaded by the build script.

+Before building the app for the first time make a copy of each property file in src/main/resources and remove -example from the end of the property file name.
+In the newly created property files change the properties to mach your setup.

 To build the app (Here an in all following commands in Windows environment replace the ./gradlew with gradlew.bat):

 `./gradlew clean build`